Zeptile/SrcdsQueryApi/README.md

-# Srcds Server Information Query Client
+# Quick implementation of the Server Query API from Valve

-This client provides a straightforward way to interact with the Server Query API for the Source engine developed by Valve.
-You can learn more about the Source engine's Server Query API on the [Valve Developer Community](https://developer.valvesoftware.com/wiki/Server_queries) website.
+I quickly wrote an implementation of the Valve Server Query API as it was needed for my internal server operations.
+There is a great chance I split the pure code into a library with nuget builds.

 ## Development

 ### Requirements

 Before you start working with this project, make sure you have the following prerequisites in place:

-- **.NET 7 Framework**: Ensure you have .NET 7 installed.
+- **.NET 7 Framework**
-- **Docker** (Optional): If you prefer running the application in a container, Docker is also supported.
+- **Docker**

 ### Running Locally with Dotnet CLI